zuhairah87/Raifall-Prediction-Deep-Learning/README.md

 The issue being investigated is the prediction of the next day of the rainfall amount With this, it will beneficial for a flood monitoring system in flood-prone areas in our case is in Kuantan, Pahang.
 This city near to the Kuantan river basin and vulnerable to flood experience.
-Four deep learning models MLP, LSTM, Stacked LSTM and hybrid CNN-LSTM will be developed and evaluated using the rainfall dataset.
+Four deep learning models MLP, LSTM, Stacked LSTM and hybrid CNN-LSTM will be developed and evaluated using the rainfall daataset.
+The dataset are univariate time series dataset